Arbroath and Forfar Railway: Conception and authorisation

 considers the English gauge [of 4ft 8½in] too narrow, and the Great Western gauge [of 7ft 0¼in] too wide; he has, therefore, taken something like a mean, which would enable him to allow sufficient space for the proper construction of the locomotive engines, and also afford more useful space in the carriages.

-The Parliamentary Bill was submitted to the 1836 session.
+The parliamentary bill was submitted to the 1836 session.
 Fierce opposition was experienced, chiefly from the turnpike trustees.
-Nonetheless the Act was duly authorised on 17 May 1836 for a line from the harbour at Arbroath to Forfar.
-In the same session the Dundee and Arbroath Railway was authorised; it too was to run to the harbour at Arbroath.
+Nonetheless the act was duly authorised on 19 May as the Arbroath and Forfar Railway Act 1836 (6 & 7 Will.
+4. c. xxxiv) for a line from the harbour at Arbroath to Forfar.
+In the same session the Dundee and Arbroath Railway (D&AR) was authorised; it too was to run to the harbour at Arbroath.

-The desirability of the two lines connecting was obvious, and it was agree that this would be at Almericloss (adjoining Catherine Street).
+The desirability of the two lines connecting was obvious, and it was agreed that this would be at Almericloss (adjoining Catherine Street).
 Old Almerie Close was a gentleman's residence off Guthrie Port immediately east of the Brothock Water, and New Almerie Close was a gentleman's residence near the junction of the present-day Bridge Street and Weavers Court.
 This was very close to the main line of the Arbroath and Forfar line, and the significance of Almericloss is simply that a connection between the two lines there was contemplated.